ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 ## **Step 3**: Install a Sample Application {#install-a-sample-application}

 Now let's install a sample application to try out our service mesh and Ingress Controller combination.
-We'll use the [HashiCups Demo Application](https://github.com/hashicorp-demoapp) Hashicorp uses for demos and guides such as in their [Getting Started with Consul Service Mesh for Kubernetes](https://developer.hashicorp.com/consul/tutorials/kubernetes-features/service-mesh-deploy) guide.
+We'll use the [HashiCups Demo Application](https://github.com/hashicorp-demoapp) HashiCorp uses for demos and guides such as in their [Getting Started with Consul Service Mesh for Kubernetes](https://developer.hashicorp.com/consul/tutorials/kubernetes-features/service-mesh-deploy) guide.
 This application is a simple e-commerce application that allows users to order coffee cups.
 The application has a frontend and public API services that are also backed by a private API and database.
 These communicate with each other through the Consul service mesh.
 This comes with nginx installed as a proxy for the frontend and Public API services.
 We'll replace this with ngrok to provide public access and other features.

 :::tip For this demo, everything will be installed in the `consul` namespace.